Why and when?

 One of the most important differences between consequential and attributional models is that only consequential models reflect physical and monetary causalities.
 Attributional models use normative cut-off rules and allocation to isolate the investigated product system from the rest of the World.
 And by this, they violate both basic laws of mass and energy conservation and basic principles of economic accounting (the accounting equation).

-The below two slide-shows explain five physical and monetary causalities that are included in consequential life cycle models, while not being included in attributional models.
-The first slide-show covers the most commonly encountered situations, while the second is about situations that are more seldomly encountered (double click for full-screen mode).
+The five physical and monetary causalities that are included in consequential life cycle models, while not being included in attributional models are also explained in this video: (go to Youtube video).

 Consequential models are neither scenario models nor equilibrium models

 Although consequential models seek to identify the consequences of changes, they are steady-state, linear, homogeneous models, with each unit process fixed at a specific point in time.
 A consequential model does not include any dynamic feedbacks, and it does not necessarily include activities far into the future, if the product system and the consequent changes take place here and now.
 Consequential modelling is not scenario modelling, but models how activities influence each other and their environment.
 When modelling a product system that take place here and now, consequential modelling may use data from the recent past: Data on the recent marginal changes and the recent substitutions – thus assuming that the current consequences of producing and consuming a product are similar to those of producing and consuming the same product in the recent past.
 When the consequences to be modelled happen further into the future, forecasting may of course be used to give a better reflection of the expected future situation.
 Thus, consequential modelling can be used both as part of a future scenario model and for studying activities that take place here and now.